ardentperf/cnpg-playground/lab/README-ansible.md

 ## Prerequisites

-- Ubuntu 25.04 Server (not desktop)
+- Ubuntu 25.04 Server (not desktop) clean/fresh install on targets
-- Ansible installed on the control machine
-- SSH access to the target server
+- SSH access to the targets
-- Sudo privileges on the target server
+- Sudo privileges on the targets
-- **Note**: Ensure Ansible is preinstalled on all target VMs before running the playbook
+- Ansible installed on the targets

 ## Usage